Are One-Way Valves Right for Your Coffee Packaging Process?

 What are one-way degassing valves?

-One-way valves, or degassing valves, are a form of Modified Atmosphere Packaging (MAP) used in a multitude of industries but are especially popular in the coffee market.
+These small valves are a form of Modified Atmosphere Packaging (MAP) used in a multitude of industries but are especially popular in the coffee market.
 Here's why: as carbon dioxide gas builds inside of the package, the one-way valve allows it to escape while at the same time preventing oxygen and other contaminants from entering.

 A small plastic piece usually affixed to the front or inside front of the coffee package, one-way valves do not obstruct package graphics, marketing, or functionality.
 Sometimes they look like nothing more than a pin-hole, other times they may look like a clear plastic sticker.
 Most consumers don't even notice them!
 But what they will notice is how consistently fresh their coffee is.